Xensen008/spotify-clone/README.md

 ## Acknowledgements

-A massive shoutout and heartfelt thanks to @ApnaCollage and Shradha maam for his incredible teachings on this web dev course! 🙌💻 His guidance has been instrumental in reaching this milestone.
+A massive shoutout and heartfelt thanks to @ApnaCollage and Shradha maam for her incredible teachings on this web dev course! 🙌💻 Her guidance has been instrumental in reaching this milestone.